 "The project was designed to help remove prejudices and stereotypes," said Allgaier, who adopted the concept from Noel Greig's book, Young People, New Theatre.
 The project concluded six months later with a theatrical performance.

 "The final presentation included a montage of monologues, short scenes, movement-based pieces, soundscapes and film clips, all of which were devised by the participating students and were based upon their findings and experiences."

-Algaier called the twinning project, which she linked with a classroom of a fellow student she met in UNC's Theatre Education program, the "most rewarding experience I've had in my career."
+Allgaier called the twinning project—which she linked to the classroom of a fellow student she met in UNC's Theatre Education program—the "most rewarding experience I've had in my career."

 "As my students compared their world with the world of their twin, they saw things from a different perspective and also began to question their own environment," she said.
 "Participating in the twinning project is a way to prepare students for a successful cultural integration in an ever-growing global community."

 Learn more about the Theatre Education Master of Arts program.

 Chief Master Sgt.
 Stefney Dunson was awarded the Bronze Star for meritorious service while deployed in support of Operation Enduring Freedom in Afghanistan.

 Two years later, Air Force veteran Dunson walked across UNC's commencement stage to accept his diploma for a master's degree in Clinical Counseling.